Introduction to AWS CDK stacks - AWS Cloud Development Kit (AWS CDK) v2

 Working with stacks

-Stacks are deployed as part of an AWS CloudFormation stack into an AWS environment.
+Stacks are deployed as an AWS CloudFormation stack into an AWS environment.
 The environment covers a specific AWS account and AWS Region.

 When you run the cdk synth command for an app with multiple stacks, the cloud assembly includes a separate template for each stack instance.
 Even if the two stacks are instances of the same class, the AWS CDK emits them as two individual templates.